On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Governing equations

 In this section, we will first present the equations of motion and the boundary conditions, then we will introduce an appropriate scaling and non-dimensionalise the problem.
 In the following, we use primes to denote physical (dimensional) quantities; we will remove them when we rescale the variables.

-First of all, let us discuss the frame of reference in which the problem is formulated.
-A suitable coordinate system is the system of (right-handed) spherical coordinates $(\varphi, \theta, r')$, where $\theta \in \left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ is the angle of latitude, $\varphi \in [0,2\pi)$ is the angle of longitude, and $r'\in[0,\infty)$ is the radial distance from the origin.
+First, let us discuss the frame of reference in which the problem is formulated.
+A suitable coordinate system is the system of right-handed spherical coordinates $(\varphi, \theta, r')$, where $\theta \in \left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ is the angle of latitude, $\varphi \in [0,2\pi)$ is the angle of longitude, and $r'\in[0,\infty)$ is the radial distance from the origin; see figure~\ref{fig-spherical} for a sketch of these spherical coordinates.
 The coordinate change from these spherical coordinates to the standard Cartesian coordinates $(x',y',z')$ is given by